 Why should my dream vacation be with Real New Zealand Tours?

-- We offer self-drive and private driver trips (fully guided) with customised itineraries prepared by New Zealand based travel specialists
+- We offer self-drive and private driver trips (fully guided) also escorted small coach tours with bespoke customised itineraries prepared by New Zealand based travel specialists

 - We are one of the world's best boutique luxury travel specialists, try us - you'll like us

 - We are 100% "Kiwi" owned - New Zealand based and specialise only in New Zealand touring

 Please also refer to our Testimonial pages and our 5 Star Trip Reviews -